polymer-dart/polymerize/README.md

 Bazel doesn't work on windows system for now because dart `dev_compiler` is not ready for windows, so... sorry guys.

 ## Install

 This tool is actually used internally by bazel rules so you don't really need to install it (bazel will do that for you).

-All you have to do is start using bazel rules and enjoy your building.
+In theory all you have to do is start using bazel rules and enjoy your building.

-But maintaining bazel build file is not an easy task, expecially when dealing with transitive dependencies.
+But unfortunately maintaining bazel build file is not an easy task, expecially when dealing with transitive dependencies.

-So you can let `polymerize` generate all that stuff for you, so that you have only to write your `pubspec.yaml` and than use `polymerize init -y <path-to-root-pubspec.yaml` after installing the polymerize tool:
+`polymerize` can be used to automatically generate all that stuff for you from your `pubspec.yaml` (and resolved lock file).
+You only have to write and maitain your `pubspec.yaml` and  `polymerize init -y <path-to-root-pubspec.yaml` after installing the polymerize tool:

     pub global activate polymerize  # <-- to install the tool

     polymerize init -y pubspec.yaml # <-- to auto generate or update bazel build files

+If you update any `pubspec.yaml` just launch `polymerize init -y pubspec.yaml` again to have your `WORKSPACE` and `BUILD`s file updated accordingly.

+# Develping with polymerize

-## Usage
+## Sample project

 A sample project demostrating how to build `polymer-2` components using `polymerize` can be found here :
  - [Sample mini todo APP for Polymer2-Dart-DDC Project](https://github.com/dam0vm3nt/todo_ddc)

 See the [README](https://github.com/dam0vm3nt/polymer_dcc/blob/master/README.md) for more information.

-### Component definition
+## Component definition

 This is a sample component definition: